ByAUJay

 Implementation notes:

-• Accounting: In the U.S., new FASB ASU 2023‑08 requires fair‑value accounting for crypto assets effective fiscal years beginning after Dec 15, 2024 (i.e., 2025).
-This does not convert fund shares into “crypto assets,” but it affects any treasury crypto you hold alongside tokenized funds; update policies and disclosures. (dart.deloitte.com)
+- Accounting: In the U.S., there's a new FASB ASU 2023-08 that rolls out fair-value accounting for crypto assets starting with fiscal years after December 15, 2024 (so, that's 2025).
+Just a heads-up, this doesn’t turn fund shares into “crypto assets,” but it will impact any treasury crypto you have alongside tokenized funds.
+Be sure to update your policies and disclosures accordingly.
+For more details, check this Deloitte FAQ.

 5) Trade documentation and title: eBL and trusted digital documents